Skip to main content

 Tip

-The identifier mydemo used for creating the local component library must match the cloud one to associate with the cloud component library.
+The identifier mydemo used to create the local component library needs to be consistent with the cloud to associate with the cloud component library.

-Or use the command tcb lowcode create to complete the association via intelligent prompts.
+Or use the command tcb lowcode create to complete the association through smart prompts.

 cd mydemo